 The Irish Haemophilia Society offers education and information to all members living with haemophilia, von Willebrand’s disorder and other related bleeding disorders.
 From the time of diagnosis, there are many issues facing people with haemophilia and for their parents, families and friends.
 From how to recognise a bleed, to treatment, to support services.
 Coming to terms with a diagnosis can be very difficult especially when there is no history of haemophilia in the family.

-Through our educational programmes at our annual conferences, family weekends, information meetings and other events, we educate our members and give as much information as possible.
+Through our educational programmes at our conference and events, we educate our members and give as much information as possible.

 We also provide booklets and up-to-date information on this website.
 We constantly endeavour to help members with any queries or questions they may have.

 We provide education and information to the following categories of people: